ExistensialReset/flowmosr/README.md

 # XI.
 Closing

+## 🧠 Philosophical Ending

 **Notice that one moment today where you felt alive.

 Not productive.
 Not useful.
 Not 'good'.
 Alive.**

 That **moment** — wherever it was — **is Flow**.

 Everything else in this manual/repository is just ways to find more of those moments.

 But you already know how: **You've always known**.

 ## 💬 A personal note